-We consider this to be a key audit matter as property valuations are based on certain assumptions, such as capitalisation rates, market rent, occupancy levels, re-leasing and which expenditure. are judgmental in nature.
+We consider this to be a key audit matter as property valuations are based on certain assumptions, such as capitalisation rates, market rent, occupancy levels, re-leasing capital and expenditure. which judgmental in nature.
 Some of these have been impacted by the COVID-19 pandemic. changes in certain assumptions can lead to significant changes in these valuations.